moviemasher/moviemasher.js/README.md

 *JavaScript library for realtime, browser-based video and audio editing*
 # moviemasher.js (4.0.26)

 Use moviemasher.js to edit and display mashups of video, audio, and images within a canvas element.
-Its player works like the native HTML5 video player, but adds support for multitrack compositing, transitions and titling using your custom fonts.
+Its player works like the native HTML5 video player, but adds support for additional media types, multitrack compositing, effects, transitions and event titling using your custom fonts.

 - **visual composition** with transformations
 - **audio mixing** utilizing WebAudio